 I know that the mother strives to the best parent that she can be.

 Maybe that is exactly the problem.
 Believing that every encounter matters.
 Believing that a child needs 100% focus and input whenever you are with them.
 Working too hard at it, having read too many webpages and parenting magazines and books that seek to advise and guide and produce evidence of just exactly how vital parenting is to your child’s future outcomes in life.
 It is all just too exhausting.
 Families are also getting smaller, allowing for more focus and value to the lives of small numbers of children (helicoptering six children would take more effort than two parents could manage).
 It is a common experience for working mothers to feel guilty, thus preferring to err on the side of over-investment rather than possible ‘neglect’.
-If you add to this our troubled and unstable times that tick at the back of our heads like a bomb waiting to go off, and, as in many cases, being separated from your home country and original community…
+If you add to this our troubled and unstable times that tick at the back of our heads like a bomb, and, as in many cases, being separated from your home country and original community…

 Parents worry not only about now, they worry about the future, which is unpredictable and may well include your child moving far away too.